Tysvær: Coat of arms

 The coat of arms was granted on 3 February 1984.
-The arms show a silver heron on a blue background.
+The official blazon is "Azure, a heron argent issuant" (På blå grunn ein oppveksande sølv hegre).
+This means the arms have a blue field (background) and the charge is the top of a grey heron.
+The heron has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The heron was chosen as a symbol for the municipality since there are several large colonies of grey herons in the municipality.
+"Tysvær herons" is a nickname for the inhabitants of the municipality.
+The arms were designed by Stein Davidsen.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has three parishes (sokn) within the municipality of Tysvær.
 It is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.

 Geography

 The municipality lies on the northern shore of the Boknafjorden, with the Skjoldafjorden and Vindafjorden both partially located within the municipality.
 The island of Borgøy lies in the middle of the Skjoldafjorden in Tysvær.

 The lake Aksdalsvatnet is the largest lake in the municipality.
 Another notable lake is Stakkastadvatnet, which lies on the Haugesund-Tysvær municipal border.

 Tysvær has a number of scenic walks including Heggelifjellet and Kvinnesland.

 Economy

 The Kårstø industrial site is located along the shores of the Boknafjorden in southwestern Tysvær.
 The site has many natural gas-related facilities including the Kårstø Power Station.